| Glossary of PA Terms - L

 'illuminance') provided onto a surface, or returned from

 a surface.
 The illuminance, in lux, provided by a given

 on a particular surface

-out, is given by the number of lumens divided by the
+distributed, is given by the number of lumens divided by

 For example, 2000 lumens uniformly illuminating